Large-Dimensional Dynamic Factor Models: Estimation of Impulse-Response Functions with $I(1)$ Cointegrated Factors: Conclusions

 \section{Conclusions}

-In this paper, we propose a \textit{Non-Stationary Dynamic Factor Model} (DFM) for large datasets.~The natural use of these class of models in a macroeconomic context motivates the main assumptions upon which the present theory is built.~This paper is complementary to another one where we address representation theory \citep{BLL}.
+In this paper, we introduce a non-stationary Dynamic Factor Model (DFM) for large datasets, and we propose an estimator for the impulse response functions (IRFs).
+The natural use of this class of models in a macroeconomic context motivates the main assumptions upon which the present theory is built.

-Estimation of impulse response functions (IRFs) is obtained with a two-step estimator based on approximate principal components, and on a VECM---or an unrestriced VAR model---for the latent $I$(1) common factors.
-This estimator is consistent when both the cross-sectional dimension $n$ and the sample size $T$ of the dataset grow to infinity.~Furthermore, we also propose an information criterion to determine the number of common trends in a large dimensional setting.
-A numerical and empirical study show the validity and usefulness of our approach.
+Estimation of IRFs is obtained with a two-step estimator based on principal components, and on a VECM---or an unrestricted VAR in levels---for the latent $I$(1) common factors.
+We prove consistency of the IRFs estimator when both the cross-sectional dimension $n$ and the sample size $T$ of the dataset grow to infinity.~Furthermore, we also propose an information criterion to determine the number of common permanent shocks in a large dimensional setting.

-The results of this paper are useful beyond estimation of IRFs in Non-Stationary DMFs.
-First, our estimation approach could also be used for estimating and validating Dynamic Stochastic General Equilibrium models in a data-rich environment \citep[see][for the stationary case]{BG06DSGE}.
-Second, with such goal in mind and given the state-space form of our model, we could think of Quasi Maximum Likelihood estimation \citep[see][for the stationary case]{DGRqml}, thus allowing us to impose economically relevant restrictions on the model parameters.
-Third, our asymptotic results could be straightforwardly extended to estimation of IRFs in a non-stationary Factor Augmented VAR setting \citep[see][for the stationary case]{baing06} and form the theoretical foundation of the existing empirical studies based non-stationary factor models \citep[see e.g.][]{eickmeier09,marcellino3}.
-Last, our approach could be generalized to build an unrestricted Non-Stationary DMF, similar to the one proposed by \citet{FHLZ15,FHLZ14} for stationary data.
+A numerical study shows the validity and usefulness of our approach.
+Results show that if the short run is the focus, both the VECM and the unrestricted VAR in levels perform equally well, while if the long run is the focus, the VECM must be preferred.

+In two empirical applications, we find that: (i) oil price shocks have just a temporary effect on US real activity; and, (ii) in response to a positive news shock, the economy first experiences a significant boom, and then a milder recession.
+Our results partly overturn those obtained by \citet{stockwatson16} and \citet{fornigambettisala}, respectively, and show the importance of correctly accounting for the presence of cointegration in the common factors when estimating the IRFs.

+In conclusion, compared to the stationary model commonly used in the literature, the non-stationary model proposed in this paper, which accounts for cointegration in the common factors, a feature that both economic and econometric theory suggest to be extremely likely, offers a more realistic representation of the data.
+Moreover, our approach has the advantage that it does not require to transform the variables to stationarity.
+Our empirical analysis shows that when estimating IRFs, cointegration matters, hence data should not be transformed.
+However, we have not investigated whether it matters when the goal is not estimating IRFs---for example, \citet{ngmcracken} show that the cost of over differencing the data when forecasting is negligible.
+This is an empirical question and is part of our future research.

 {{ }}

 {A\arabic{lem}} {A\arabic{equation}}